 - Body language and facial expressions are major components of non-verbal communication.
 These signs are used to read the communicator.

 - Ambiguity.
-Be careful, however, it is not rare that non-verbal cues are misread or misinterpreted.
+Pay attention to non-verbal communication but keep an open mind because, sometimes, non-verbal cues are misread or misinterpreted.
 A hand on your hip may be a sign of humor to you while being a sign of displeasure to a co-worker.
 Avoid this pitfall and get to know them before deciphering their movements.